-- 4.18 In accordance with the QAA's Foundation Degree Qualification Benchmark the educational requirements for admission to a Foundation Degree are not expressed in terms of standard educational qualifications but are benchmarked against recognised national awards. - 4.19 The minimum benchmark level of attainment required for admission to level 4 of a Foundation Degree is equivalent to FE level 3 achievement, comprising two years of full-time education post 16 years of age. - 4.20 Applicants who do not satisfy Regulation 4.19 may be admitted, provided they demonstrate, through documentary evidence, personal interview, written work, relevant work experience or a combination of these factors that they have achieved the required level of knowledge and skills in other ways e.g. experiential learning.
+- 4.18 In accordance with the QAA's Framework for Higher Education Qualifications for UK Degree-Awarding Bodies, the educational requirements for admission to a Foundation Degree are not expressed in terms of standard educational qualifications but are benchmarked against recognised national awards. - 4.19 The minimum benchmark level of attainment required for admission to level 4 of a Foundation Degree is equivalent to FE level 3 achievement, comprising two years of full-time education post 16 years of age. - 4.20 Applicants who do not satisfy Regulation 4.19 may be admitted, provided they demonstrate, through documentary evidence, personal interview, written work, relevant work experience or a combination of these factors that they have achieved the required level of knowledge and skills in other ways e.g. experiential learning.